Historical Perspective-Modern Vision

 Fauver & Fauver was founded by L.B.
 Fauver in 1900.
 He was joined by his sons King and Worth in the 1920s.
 Other Fauver family members, including Scribner Fauver and Worth Fauver Jr. led the firm into a 1984 merger with another Lorain County firm founded in 1915 by Guy B. Findley, who later became a Lorain County Common Pleas judge and donated the land for Findley State Park, and Don W. Myers, who later became Lorain County Prosecutor.
 The Fauver legacy continues today with Howard T. Lane, who is the son-in-law of Worth Fauver Jr.

-The firm’s attorneys have served variously as judges, county prosecutors, state legislators, law directors, city prosecutors, city council members, village solicitors and township officials, as well as leaders on a multitude of legal, civic, public and non-profit boards.
-Fauver lawyers have been instrumental in the establishment of entities that have become civic institutions, such as Lake Ridge Academy, Lorain County Community College, and the Community Foundation of Greater Lorain County.
+Our attorneys have served as judges, county prosecutors, state legislators, law directors, city prosecutors, city council members, village solicitors and township officials, as well as leaders on a multitude of legal, civic, public and non-profit boards.
+We have been instrumental in the establishment of entities that have become civic institutions, such as Lake Ridge Academy, Lorain County Community College, and the Community Foundation of Greater Lorain County.
 Fauver lawyers continue to serve in leadership positions on both the local and state levels, and many of our business clients have evolved into major regional employers with the assistance of the firm.

 Fauver was founded in an age before the widespread use of electricity and automobiles.
-Today it is on the forefront of advances in the practice of law and technology.
-Fauver lawyers continually strive to better and more effectively serve firm clients by staying on the cutting edge of technology to provide efficiencies in firm administration, service, research and communication.
+Today we are on the forefront of advances in the practice of law and technology, serving clients in areas like artificial intelligence, cybersecurity, privacy, big data, and complex corporate transactions.